Learn How to Grow Bitter Melon in pots easily! It is fun and Growing Bitter Gourd this way will produce ample harvest for your family!

-USDA Zones— 6-11
+USDA Zones: 6-11

 Bitter Melon (Bitter Gourd) Information

-How to Grow Bitter Melon
+How to Grow Bitter Melon?

-Seeds will germinate slowly in 3-4 weeks if you directly sow them without pre-treatment, especially in low temperatures.
-But to increase germination rate and for the faster germination, you have to scarify them to remove the seed coat.
+Seeds germinate slowly in 3-4 weeks if you directly sow them without pre-treatment, especially at low temperatures.
+But to increase the germination rate and speed, you have to scarify them to remove the seed coat.

 Planting Bitter Melon

-How to Grow Bitter Gourd in Pots
+How to Grow Bitter Gourd in Pots?

 Growing bitter gourd (bitter melon) in pots is easy.
 Similar to squashes, cucumbers, and melons.
-You’ll need a 12 inches deep pot and a sturdy trellis.
+You’ll need a 12-16 inches deep pot and a sturdy trellis.
 However, the bitter melon vine can grow more than 5 m (16 feet) long.

 Requirements for Growing Bitter Melon

-Provide full sun to this vine and it will produce heavily.
-Also, as it is a tall vine you will need to provide it a support.
-A tall trellis or a garden fence.
+Provide full sun to this vine, and it will produce profusely.
+Also, as it is a tall vine, you will need to support it with a tall trellis or a garden fence.

-It can tolerate drought like conditions for a short time but regular watering to keep the soil evenly moist is essential to ensure a good yield.
+It can tolerate drought-like conditions for a short time, but regular watering to keep the soil evenly moist is essential to ensure a good yield.

-In the initial phase of growth, growing bitter gourds require a temperature more than 70 F (20 C).
-Humid and warm temperature accelerate the growth of the plant.
+In the initial growth phase, bitter gourds require a temperature of more than 70 F (20 C).
+Humid and warm temperatures accelerate the growth of the plant.

 Bitter Melon Plant Care

-When planting, you can mix slow-release complete fertilizer in the soil.
-Enriching the soil with compost or well-rotted aged manure and regular inputs of organic matter will be enough later.
+When planting, you can mix slow-release fertilizer in the soil.
+Enriching the soil with compost or well-rotted aged manure and regular organic matter inputs will be enough later.

-Growing bitter gourd vertically increases the yield and fruit size, moreover, in the case of growing horizontally on the ground, there is a high risk of fruit rot and fungal infection to the plant.
+Growing bitter gourd vertically increases the yield and fruit size; moreover, in the case of growing horizontally on the ground, there is a high risk of fruit rot and fungal infection to the plant.

-The plant produces numerous side shoots, which must be removed to improve yield, remove the side shoots (lateral branches) until the runner reaches the top of the trellis.
+The plant produces numerous side shoots, which must be removed to improve yield.
+Remove the side shoots (lateral branches) until the runner reaches the top of the trellis.

 Pests and Diseases